damonhuang233/Simulation/README.md

 # Simulation
-A simulation game using OpenCL
+A simulation game using parallel programming